Ethiopian blogger convicted of plotting with rebels

-ADDIS ABABA (Reuters) - Twenty-four Ethiopians, including a prominent journalist and blogger, were convicted on Wednesday of conspiring with rebels to overthrow the government, the third case in six months involving a member of the media.
+ADDIS ABABA, June 27 (Reuters) - Twenty-four Ethiopians, including a prominent journalist and blogger, were convicted on Wednesday of conspiring with rebels to overthrow the government, the third case in six months involving a member of the media.

 Prosecutors said they would not demand the death penalty and called for jail sentences from five years to life for the group.